Shreshth-gupta/Collaborative-To-Do-Board/README.md

 - Check browser console for frontend errors
 - Use PostgreSQL logs for database issues
 - Test with multiple browser tabs for real-time features

-## License

-MIT License - feel free to use this for your own projects!